8 Democratic candidates for governor gather for debate

 MILWAUKEE (AP) — The eight Democratic candidates for governor are about to share a stage for their first broadcast debate ahead of the Aug.
 14 primary.

-The hourlong event Thursday night in Milwaukee comes as the candidates enter the final month of campaigning.
-The winner of the primary will advance to face Republican Gov. Scott Walker.
+The event Thursday night in Milwaukee comes as the candidates enter the final month of campaigning.
+The winner of the primary will face Republican Gov. Scott Walker.

 The debate is 90 minutes, with the first hour broadcast live in WTMJ-TV and WUWM-FM in Milwaukee and simulcast on WGBA-TV in Green Bay.
 The last 30 minutes will air live on WUWM radio and stream on wuwm.com, tmj4.com, nbc26.cm, WisPolitics.com and jsonline.com.